briansu2004/MySpark/README.md

 Spark is written in Scala.

+Apache Spark is a unified analytics engine for processing large volumes of data.
+It can run workloads 100 times faster and offers over 80 high-level operators that make it easy to build parallel apps.
+Spark can run on Hadoop, Apache Mesos, Kubernetes, standalone, or in the cloud, and can access data from multiple sources.

 ## A good example for Spark to beat MapReduce

 A credit card company needs to handel tons of fraud data in realtime.